 State of GraphQL Federation 2024

 The State of GraphQL Federation 2024 is the most comprehensive report on GraphQL Federation, based on insights from over 1,000 developers, architects, and CTOs.
-Discover the latest trends, challenges, and future of GraphQL Federation
+Discover the latest trends, challenges, and future of GraphQL Federation.

-Why GraphQL Federation?
+Why Enterprises adopt GraphQL Federation

 World map